2022 NBA playoffs: (1) Miami Heat vs. (2) Boston Celtics

 With the win, the Celtics advanced to the NBA Finals for the first time since 2010 and for the 22nd time in their franchise history.
 Horford, in his 15th season, shed a record for the most playoff games without an NBA Finals appearance, at 141.

-Jayson Tatum was awarded the inaugural NBA Eastern Conference Finals Most Valuable Player, averaging 25.0 points, 8.3 rebounds, and 5.6 assists in seven games.
+Jayson Tatum won the inaugural Eastern Conference finals MVP award, averaging 25.0 points, 8.3 rebounds, and 5.6 assists on 46% from the field, 35% from beyond the arc, and 86% from the free throw line.

-Game 7 was the most watched conference finals game on ESPN in four years, averaging 9.9 million viewers and peaking at 12.1 million viewers.
+Notably, Mark Jones filled-in for Mike Breen as play-by-play commentator in game 7, with Jeff Van Gundy and Mark Jackson intact as analysts; Breen was out due to a positive COVID-19 test.
+Originally, Jones was to call the game on ESPN Radio with Doris Burke.
+However, with changes in the commentary team, Marc Kestecher joined Burke on ESPN Radio. game 7 was also the most watched conference finals game on ESPN in four years, averaging 9.9 million viewers and peaking at 12.1 million viewers.

-Mark Jones filled in for Mike Breen (who was out due to a positive COVID test) for game 7 on ESPN; he was originally scheduled to call this game on the ESPN Radio with his perennial TV partner Doris Burke.

 This was the fifth playoff meeting between the two teams, with the Heat winning three of the first four meetings.